Tony McCoy (American football)

-Anthony Bernard McCoy (born June 10, 1969) is an American former college and professional football player who was a defensive tackle in the National Football League (NFL) for nine seasons during the 1990s and early 2000s.
-McCoy played college football for the University of Florida, and thereafter, he played professionally for the Indianapolis Colts and the Arizona Cardinals of the NFL.
+Anthony Bernard McCoy (born June 10, 1969) is an American former professional football player who was a defensive tackle for nine seasons in the National Football League (NFL) during the 1990s and early 2000s.
+McCoy played college football for the Florida Gators, and thereafter, he played in the NFL for the Indianapolis Colts and the Arizona Cardinals.

-Early years
+Early life

-McCoy was born in Orlando, Florida in 1969.
+McCoy was born in Orlando, Florida, in 1969.
 He attended Maynard Evans High School in Orlando, and played high school football for the Evans Trojans.

 College career

-McCoy accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Galen Hall and coach Steve Spurrier's Florida Gators football teams from 1988 to 1991.
+McCoy accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Galen Hall and coach Steve Spurrier's Gators teams from 1988 to 1991.
 As a senior in 1991, McCoy was a key member of the Florida defense as the Gators won their first-ever official Southeastern Conference (SEC) football championship; he was recognized as a first-team All-SEC selection and an honorable mention All-American, and was selected by his fellow Gators as the team's most valuable player.
 He finished his college career with seventeen quarterback sacks.

 McCoy returned to Gainesville after his NFL career was over and completed his bachelor's degree in sociology in 2001.